prtkgpt/questdb.io/docs/api/java.md

 ## Compiling SQL

-JAVA users can use the `SqlCompiler` to run SQL queries like they would do in the Web Console for example.
+Java users can use the `SqlCompiler` to run SQL queries like they would do in the Web Console for example.

 :::note